Months

 ek4 ghueh(4)

-The rest of the months follow the same pattern of number + month:
+The rest of the months follow the same pattern of number + month (and remember that you should use ek4(8) for 1 and yi6(7) for 2):

 January ek4 ghueh(4) 一月